newnetdev/NetworkToCode-Class/labs/Ansible_Lab_11_NTC_Modules.md

 In this section, we'll look at how to use multi-vendor modules to perform system level change on the device.
 These modules map directly back to what we did with `pyntc` in Module 2.

-### Task 1 - Performating Operational Tasks with ntc-ansible Modules
+### Task 1 - Performing Operational Tasks with ntc-ansible Modules

 ##### Step 1